World Class Specialty Eye Care

 Signs and Symptoms of Age Related Macular Degeneration?

 Age-related macular degeneration usually causes slow, progressive, and painless loss of vision.
 In some cases, however, as in Wet AMD, vision loss can be sudden and severe.
 Early signs of AMD are generally without symptoms, only evident to your ophthalmologist and optometrist during your yearly dilated eye examinations.
 As the disease progresses though, mild vision loss becomes evident to most patients, with shadowy areas in one’s central vision or fuzzy or distorted vision.
 Potentially progressing to severe central vision loss, making it difficult to read and even drive a car.
 However total blindness rarely occurs, because the peripheral retinal is generally unaffected.

-The exact cause of Age related macular degeneration (ARMD) is unknown.
-What is known is that there are many risk factors associated with AMD, including:
+The exact cause of age-related macular degeneration (ARMD) is unknown.
+What is known by macular degeneration doctors is that there are many risk factors associated with AMD, including:

 - Age.
 As we age our risk of developing AMD increases.
 The risk of AMD at age 50 is only 2%.
 That rate jumps to 37% by age 75.